brod2240/ufid_reader/README.md

 ### Testing
 Test plan is provided on how testing was done, including testing API endpoints through unit testing, manual check with Postman, and filter verification.

-## Admin Site (Aaron Version PythonAnywhere Hosted)
+## Gator Check In Admin Site (Hosted on PythonAnywhere)
 GatorUFID or GatorCheck is a web application that allows for database hosting, data manipulation, data visualization, and kiosk configuration.
 In the validation code hosted on the RaspPi the website is used as an API to verify and save data.
 For teachers, admins, or IT the website serves to visualize this data in tables, manipulate the data with buttons and forms, and also download data.
 For the member of this project or for those who want to replicate it the website serves as a tool to easily add test data to the database.

 ### Features
-- Accounts: These keep track of the courses each professor teaches (Being Implemented in Brianna's Version).
-Basic admin login capability is implemented.
+- Accounts: Basic admin login capability is implemented with sessions for data security.
 - Student Form: Adds or edits student data in student table in roster database.
 - Roster Page: Displays student data (UFID, ISO, Name, and Classes) and has Student Form to add more data.
-(Search and filter to be added)
+Also contains delete buttons for each entry as well as search bar.
 - Timesheet Page: Display timesheet data (UFID, ISO, Name, Course, Class, Instructor, Room, and Time).
-(Search, filter, and ability to download sheet to be added).
+Also contains delete all for debugging purposes and a search bar.
-- Kiosks Page: Displays kiosk data (serial number and room number) and ability to add, edit, and delete kiosks.
+- Kiosks Page: Displays kiosk data (serial number and room number) and ability to add, edit, delete, and search for kiosks.
 - Page Navigation

 ### Website API Endpoints